Latin declension: Nouns

+Latin declension is commonly taught in terms of attaching different sets of vowel-initial endings to the oblique stem.
+For example, the first-declension noun vacca 'cow' has the genitive singular vaccae, with the oblique stem vacc-.
+Its ablative singular can be formed by combining vacc- with the ending -ā, forming vaccā.
+The second-declension noun taurus 'bull' has the genitive singular taurī, with the oblique stem taur-.
+Its ablative singular can be formed by combining taur- with the ending -ō, forming taurō.

-There are five declensions for Latin nouns:
+There are five declensions (in other words, five such sets of endings) for Latin nouns:

 First declension (a stems)

 Nouns of this declension usually end in -a in the nominative singular and are mostly feminine, e.g. via, viae f. ('road') and aqua, aquae f. ('water').
 There is a small class of masculine exceptions generally referring to occupations, e.g. poēta, poētae m. ('poet'), agricola, agricolae m. ('farmer'), auriga, aurigae m. ('auriga, charioteer'), pīrāta, pīrātae m. ('pirate') and nauta, nautae m. ('sailor').

 The predominant letter in the ending forms of this declension is a.
 The nominative singular form consists of the stem and the ending -a, and the genitive singular form is the stem plus -ae.

 The locative endings for the first declension are -ae (singular) and -īs (plural), similar to the genitive singular and ablative plural, as in mīlitiae 'in war' and Athēnīs 'at Athens'.

 First declension Greek nouns

 The first declension also includes three types of Greek loanwords, derived from Ancient Greek's alpha declension.
 They are declined irregularly in the singular, but sometimes treated as native Latin nouns, e.g. nominative athlēta ('athlete') instead of the original athlētēs.
 Archaic (Homeric) first declension Greek nouns and adjectives had been formed in exactly the same way as in Latin: nephelēgeréta Zeus ('Zeus the cloud-gatherer') had in classical Greek become nephelēgerétēs.

 For full paradigm tables and more detailed information, see the Wiktionary appendix First declension.